 Cater to different kinds of learners

 Different people learn differently.
-Some like to learn using screenshots and videos while some like to try out things step by step.
+Some like to learn using images and videos while some like to try out things step by step.
 That doesn’t mean you can bog down the article with screenshots.
 Figure out the minimum number of screenshots that will explain the process, and whether that particular article deserves a video.

-Of course, if you have the resources, it makes sense to add a video at the end of every article.
+If you have the resources, it makes sense to add a video at the end of every article.

 Eliminate the writer bias